 The Jackson East Project area is approximately 550-acres the Oregon legislature brought into the Urban Growth Boundary (UGB) in 2014.
 The City of Hillsboro is undertaking the required long-term planning for the urbanization of this area to inform Comprehensive Plan Amendments.

-The 545-acre Jackson East project area, shown in the map above, is bounded by Evergreen Road (south), Jackson School Road, Waibel Creek and Storey Creek (west), U.S. Highway 26 (north), and the Hillsboro Technology Park (east).
+The approximately 550-acre Jackson East project area, shown in the map above, is bounded by Evergreen Road (south), Jackson School Road, Waibel Creek and Storey Creek (west), U.S. Highway 26 (north), and the Hillsboro Technology Park (east).
 The project area currently hosts a mix of land uses and development patterns, including farming and farm sales, small businesses, and rural residences.
 The lands south of Waibel Creek are largely vacant farm parcels.
 The lands north of Waibel Creek are characterized by smaller parcels with mostly rural homes (see map below).